On the convergence of mirror descent beyond stochastic convex programming: Global convergence under coherence

-\begin{remark} Most of the literature surrounding \ac{SMD} and its variants (see e.g. \cite{NJLS09,Nes09,Xia10,DAJJ12} and references therein) focuses on the so-called \emph{ergodic average} $\bar\act_{\run} = \run^{-1} \sum_{\iRun=0}^{\run} \act_{\iRun}$ of $\act_{\run}$.
-Despite the appealing ``self-averaging'' properties of $\bar\act_{\run}$ \cite{NJLS09,Nes09}, it is unclear whether the regret-based analysis of \ac{SMD} used to establish convergence of $\bar\act_{\run}$ can be extended beyond the standard convex/monotone setting (even to quasi-convex programs).
-Since convergence of $\act_{\run}$ automatically implies that of $\bar\act_{\run}$, \cref{thm:global} simultaneously establishes the convergence of the last iterate of \ac{SMD} and extends existing ergodic convergence results to a much wider class of non-convex stochastic programs. \end{remark}
+Despite the appealing ``self-averaging'' properties of $\bar\act_{\run}$ in convex problems \cite{NJLS09,Nes09}, it is not clear how to extend the standard tools used to establish convergence of $\bar\act_{\run}$ beyond convex/monotone problems (even to pseudo-convex programs).
+Since convergence of $\act_{\run}$ automatically implies that of $\bar\act_{\run}$, \cref{thm:global} simultaneously establishes the convergence of the last iterate of \ac{SMD} and extends existing ergodic convergence results to a wider class of non-convex stochastic programs.

-\begin{remark} When there are no random deviations between the samples of $\sobj(x;\sample)$ and their mean (the deterministic case), it can be shown that the last iterate of \cref{alg:SMD} converges to $\solset$ even if $\nabla\obj$ is not Lipschitz continuous (cf.~\cref{assump:1}), and \cref{alg:SMD} is run with a more aggressive class of step-size policies satisfying the milder requirement $\lim_{\run\to\infty} \sum_{\iRun=\start}^{\run} \step_{\iRun}^{2} \big/ \sum_{\iRun=\start}^{\run} \step_{\iRun} = 0$.
-Since these additional assumptions are fairly standard in stochastic optimization, we omit this special case due to space constraints; however, we point out that the analysis requires a slightly different proof approach than the one used to prove \cref{thm:global}. \end{remark}

-In the rest of this section, we discuss the main ideas behind the proof of \cref{thm:global}, relegating the details to \cref{app:proofs}.
-Our overall approach is to show that \ac{SMD} can be approximated by a continuous-time dynamical system which converges to the minimum set of \eqref{eq:opt}, and then use stochastic approximation tools and techniques to derive the convergence of \cref{alg:SMD}.
-For notational clarity and simplicity, we assume in the discussion to follow that \eqref{eq:opt} admits a unique global minimum, i.e. $\solset$ is a singleton; the proof is analogous in the case of multiple minimizers, provided we replace $\sol$ by $\solset$ and use the setwise distance measures of \cref{def:metrics} instead.